Subzer0570/jenkins-clone-workspace-scm-plugin/README.md

-# Clone workspace SCM plugin
+gi# Clone workspace SCM plugin

 Archive the workspace from builds of one job and reuse them as the SCM source for another job.